 Now here is a topic that can leave us worried about treading on eggshells.
 A debate about diversity can get rather heated, not least no doubt in the Armed Services.
 Boarding schools are also facing the opportunities and challenges that come from greater globalism, so it is interesting to compare the experiences of two traditional but evolving parts of British society.

 Boarding schools are becoming increasingly diverse in their mix of pupils.
 The Armed Forces themselves are actually part of the cause of this, as the numbers of ’Forces Kids‘ in the UK boarding community are falling, so schools have looked favourably at the growing international demand for a UK boarding school education.
-There are more than 27,000 non-British pupils whose parents live abroad, plus a further 17,000 foreign pupils whose parents live in the UK.
-In the former group, mainland China has now outpaced Hong Kong as the biggest source of international boarders in UK schools, followed by Russia, European countries and Nigeria.
+There are almost 29,000 non-British pupils whose parents live abroad, plus a further 26,000 foreign pupils whose parents live in the UK.
+In the former group, mainland China has now outpaced Hong Kong as the biggest source of international boarders in UK schools, followed by Germany, Russia and Spain.

 Data on the Armed Forces is a little harder to come by, but according to the answer to a Freedom of Information request, by 2012 there were over 12,000 soldiers from overseas in the British Army, or around 12 per cent of total troops at the time.
 Significant among these numbers were the Gurkha brigade, which at the time numbered around 3,700, and around 2,000 soldiers from Fiji.
 The total numbers had increased considerably, from just 600 in the mid-90s.